 This means that you automatically receive a basic level of death and TPD cover – even without a health check.

-Many superannuation funds allow you to increase, decrease or even cancel your default insurance cover – giving you greater flexibility on the level of cover that suits you and your personal circumstances.
+Many superannuation funds allow you to increase, decrease or even cancel your default insurance cover.
+This gives you greater flexibility on the level of cover that suits you and your personal circumstances.

-While you’ll still pay for the insurance through premiums deducted from your super account, it’s a simple and stress-free way to ensure you are covered in the event life throws you a curveball.
+You’ll still pay for the insurance through premiums deducted from your super account.
+But it’s a simple and stress-free way to ensure you are covered in the event life throws you a Curveball.

 Super funds typically offer three types of insurance:

 To find out exactly what your superannuation fund’s insurance covers, – and through which insurer – check out the product disclosure statement on your superannuation provider’s website.